larvalabs/pullup/README.md

 PullUp [![Build Status](https://travis-ci.org/larvalabs/pullup.svg?branch=master)](https://travis-ci.org/larvalabs/pullup) [![Code Climate](https://codeclimate.com/repos/52fba7f66956805f68002062/badges/b1a62e6c14008de1ff3c/gpa.svg)](https://codeclimate.com/repos/52fba7f66956805f68002062/feed) [![Gitter chat](https://badges.gitter.im/larvalabs/pullup.png)](https://gitter.im/larvalabs/pullup)
 ======

 A website you join via pull request.
-See it live at http://pullup.io

 What would it be like if every user of a site had contributed some code?
 Let's find out!
 Right now the site is little more than a terrible Hacker News type thing, but let's see if it can grow into something more.